heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 The overall message flow is seen in {{fig-message-flow}}, and this section explains it in more detail.
 It assumes the workload has previously acquired a JWT adhering to the profile specified in [RFC7523].
-This JWT provisioning process is described in more detail in {{JWT.provisioning}}.
+JWT provisioning assumptions are described in more detail in {{JWT.provisioning}}.

 1. The workload calls a Resource Server over HTTP and presents a JWT Bearer